Holographic metals at finite volume: B Grand canonical potential computation details

 This term contains divergences of order $\mathcal{O}(\Lambda^{3})$ and $\mathcal{O}(\Lambda^{1})$. \\ Finally, we compute the counterterm \eqref{eq:I_ct} to regularize the total action

 All divergences cancel out exactly when combining these terms.
 Thus, taking the limit $\Lambda\rightarrow\infty$, the total regularized action is

 Since $r_0^+\geq r_0^-$, it follows that

-Consequently, the free energy of the large black hole is always lower than that of the small black hole, making it the dominant contribution.
+Consequently, the grand canonical potential of the large black hole is always lower than that of the small black hole, making it the dominant contribution.
 For the construction of the phase diagram, we will consider only the large black hole branch.
-Its free energy is given by \eqref{eq:free_energies}.
+Its grand canonical potential is given by \eqref{eq:free_energies}.

-\paragraph{Thermal AdS$_4$.} The TAdS free energy is obtained immediately by taking the limit $M_0=Q_0=0$ (implying $r_0=0$) in the black hole calculation.
-This yields $F_{\sf TAdS}=0$ for all $T_\infty$ and $\mu_\infty$.
-Comparing the TAdS free energy with that of the charged black hole leads to the Hawking-Page phase transition curve \cite{Chamblin:1999}.
+\paragraph{Thermal AdS$_4$.} The TAdS grand canonical potential is obtained immediately by taking the limit $M_0=Q_0=0$ (implying $r_0=0$) in the black hole calculation.
+This yields $F_{\sf TAdS}=0$ for all $\tilde{T}_\infty$ and $\tilde{\mu}_\infty$.
+Comparing the TAdS potential with that of the charged black hole leads to the Hawking-Page phase transition curve \cite{Chamblin:1999}.

-\paragraph{Electron Star.} The details of the Electron Star model are provided in Appendix~\ref{app:star}.
-The Euclidean action is given by
+\paragraph{Electron Star.} The details of the Electron Star model are provided in Appendix A. The Euclidean action is given by

 where the fluid term has already been evaluated on-shell using \eqref{eq:fluid_onshell}.
 Upon substituting the equations of motion \eqref{eq:eom_star}, the integrand reduces entirely to a total derivative.
 Since the star solution is required to be regular at the origin (as detailed in Sec.~\ref{sec:dynamics}), the action reduces to a boundary term at the cutoff $\Lambda$,